zeinnicholas/community-guidelines/README.md

 ### Need Help, Guidance, Assistance, or Support?

-Use one of the Support Channels offered by Elementor to find a solution to your questions and get the assistance you need.
+Use one of the support channels offered by Elementor to find a solution to your questions and get the assistance you need.

 #### Please note that we are unable to offer any kind of support through this repository.